Mrnda/xamarin-docs.cs-cz/docs/ios/watchos/deploy-test/appstore.md

 Ensure you are using the latest version of Xcode and Xamarin's tools.
 -->
 > [!IMPORTANT]
-> Poznámka: Je potřeba **archivu** vaší aplikace v sadě Visual Studio pro Mac a potom přepnout na Xcode 6.2 + ověření a odeslat do iTunes připojit.
+> Je nutné **archivu** vaší aplikace v sadě Visual Studio pro Mac a potom přepnout na Xcode 6.2 + ověření a odeslat do iTunes připojit.

 Použijte kanál stabilní Xamarin a Xcode 6.2 +.